evanwatson98/HCL-Simplilearn/Assignments/Phas1End/README.md

-# irtual Key for Your Repositories
+# Virtual Key for Your Repositories
 ### Project 1

-DESCRIPTION

-Project objective:
+## Project objective:

 As a Full Stack Developer, complete the features of the application by planning the development in terms of sprints and then push the source code to the GitHub repository.
 As this is a prototyped application, the user interaction will be via a command line.